 Goal 1: Add just one more book per night.

 Reading one extra book to your young child each day can have a huge impact on their language development.
-That’s because just one daily book can expose them to an extra 78,000 words every year, according to a recent study.
+That’s because just one daily book can expose them to an extra 78,000 words every year, according to a study from The Ohio State University.
 It's okay if books are repeated!

 And of course, if you don't have a reading routine with your child in place already, an easy goal like reading one book per day together is a great place to start, says Franki Sibberson, a fifth grade teacher in Dublin, Ohio.